Yash-Gavade/LuxNLP/data/prodcessed/README.md

 ### 🔹 1.
 Lexical & Knowledge-Based Extraction

 - **LOD.lu** was used as a primary source of structured entity information
-- Existing entries (e.g., names of locations, organizations, products) were extracted
+- It was mainly used for extracting:
+  - MED (Medical)
+  - EVENT
+  - PRODUCT
 - Example sentences from LOD were converted into CoNLL format

-👉 These sources provided **high-quality entity seeds**
+👉 These sources provided **high-quality domain-specific entity seeds**

 ---

 ### 🔹 2.
 Wikidata-Based Entity Expansion

 - Additional entities were extracted using **Wikidata**
+- Primarily used for:
+  - PER (Person)
+  - LOC (Location)
+  - ORG (Organization)
+  - DATE
-- These were mapped to Luxembourgish contexts where possible
+- These were adapted to Luxembourgish context where possible

-- Used to increase coverage of:
-  - ORG
-  - LOC
-  - PER
-  - PRODUCT
+👉 This step improved **entity coverage and diversity**

 ---